John Gallagher Jr.: Theater

-2006–2011: Broadway and Spring Awakening

 Gallagher originated the role of Moritz Stiefel in Spring Awakening on Broadway after performing the role Off-Broadway and in workshops at Lincoln Center.
 The rock musical, with music by Duncan Sheik and a book and lyrics by Steven Sater premiered Off-Broadway at the Atlantic Theatre Company on May 19, 2006, and ran through August 5, 2006.
 Spring Awakening opened on Broadway at the Eugene O'Neill Theatre on December 10, 2006.
 Gallagher won the 2007 Tony Award for Best Performance by a Featured Actor in a Musical for his performance.
-On December 16, 2007, he left Spring Awakening and was succeeded two days later by Blake Bashoff.

-Gallagher starred in productions of the dramas, Port Authority, by Conor McPherson and Farragut North by Beau Willimon.
-Both plays were productions of the Atlantic Theater Company, the same theater that premiered Spring Awakening.
+On December 16, 2007, he left Spring Awakening and returned to Atlantic Theater to star in Port Authority by Conor McPherson and Farragut North by Beau Willimon.

 Gallagher starred in American Idiot, a musical based on the Green Day album of the same name, along with fellow Spring Awakening alumni Brian Charles Johnson and Gerard Canonico.
 American Idiot premiered in Berkeley, California, at the Berkeley Repertory Theater on September 4, 2009.
 The show's run ended on November 15, 2009.
 It began previews on Broadway at the St. James Theatre March 24, 2010, and officially opened on April 20, 2010.
 It was later nominated for three 2010 Tony Awards, of which it won two.
 Gallagher played Johnny, or "Jesus of Suburbia".
-Gallagher departed American Idiot on February 27, 2011, and was succeeded by Van Hughes.
+Gallagher departed American Idiot on February 27, 2011.
 The show's run ended on April 24, 2011.

-After leaving American Idiot, Gallagher was featured in the Broadway production of The Royal Court Theatre's Jerusalem.
+After leaving American Idiot, Gallagher was featured in the Broadway production of The Royal Court Theatre's Jerusalem with Mark Rylance.
 The production was directed by Ian Rickson, and opened on April 21, 2011, at the Music Box Theatre.
 He played the role of Lee until leaving the production on July 17, 2011.

-2016–present: Return to stage acting

-He starred as Edmund Tyrone in Roundabout Theatre Company's revival of Eugene O'Neill's Long Day's Journey into Night, alongside Jessica Lange and Gabriel Byrne.
+He played Edmund Tyrone in Roundabout Theatre Company's revival of Eugene O'Neill's Long Day's Journey into Night, alongside Jessica Lange, Gabriel Byrne, and Michael Shannon.
 The show was directed by Jonathan Kent and opened on April 19, 2016, at the American Airlines Theatre.

-In 2022, he starred in the world premiere production of Swept Away at the Berkeley Repertory Theatre.
-Based on the music of The Avett Brothers, the musical reunited Gallagher with Spring Awakening director Michael Mayer.
+He then starred in the world premiere production of Swept Away at the Berkeley Repertory Theatre, Arena Stage, and the Longacre Theater on Broadway.
+Based on the music of The Avett Brothers, the musical reunited Gallagher with Spring Awakening and American Idiot director Michael Mayer.
 Of note, Gallagher named the Avett Brothers his favorite band in a 2007 New York magazine article.
+The production received mixed reviews, the production closed after 2 short months on Broadway - prompting Gallagher to write "Life and (Near) Death in Broadway’s ‘Swept Away’" for American Theater Magazine.